mspalti/iiif_dspace_workflows/README.md

 entity-relationship features of DSpace probably deserves analysis and discussion.
 My sense is that the bundle layer provides a clean and helpful separation for managing assets and creating views but there may be other ways to look at this.

+# Additional metadata using info.json

+Existing DSpace bundles and bitstreams do not address every requirement.
+In particular, bitstream objects lack 3 metadata fields that are important for the IIIF implementation.
+The ability to add meaningful labels to bitstreams, such as "cover", "chapter", "side", "back", and other more domain-specific labels is a basic requirement.
+The IIIF spec also recommends accurate height and width dimensions for canvases, based on the size of image to be rendered.
+These requirements could be accommodated by adding metadata fields to the bitstream.
+For now, that is seems beyond the scope of the initial pull request and I opted instead to provide this metadata via a json file that resides in the `IIIF` bundle.

+The `info.json` file is a work-in-progress.
+Details are provided in the PR description.
+This `info.json` file is not required but is recommended.
+Without the file the IIIF manifest will be rendered using default labels and height/width values.

+One caveat is that there is currently no tooling for creating or modifying the `info.json` file.
+This would not be difficult to create, whether the for the `info.json` file itself or for additional bitstream metadata if we decide that's the best solution.

+One final note about IIIF metadata.
+IIIF `ranges` are a nifty way to add supplemental navigation to a multi-image document.
+I've included this in the `info.json sequences` property as an array.
+It may be possible to create ranges by adding a range property to bitstream metadata.

+# Requirements